nilanshu96/Fedora-35-Post-Install/README.md

    >`dnf check-update`
    >
    >`sudo dnf install code`

+   ### Stopping NetworkManager and wpa_supplicant periodic scanning
+   > Open Settings -> Wifi -> Open your connection's settings -> Identity tab -> Open BSSID dropdown menu -> select the topmost option -> apply -> reconnect

+   **Reason**: NetworkManager makes wpa_supplicant scan for networks/AP periodically.
+Only way to stop this is to assign a BSSID to the connected network.
+By doing this NetworkManager understands that I do not want to roam and will disable the periodic scanning behavior.

 ## Issue Fixes (Do not apply below fixes without facing the issues first)
    ### Desktop glitching on resume Nvidia 495.44